daivatd93/hello-world/README.md

 Hi, Daivat here.

-I like to play cricket very much.
+I like to watch football matches.